 There have also been good experiences with customer service.

 "We have received quick and knowledgeable service.
-The trainings included in the implementation were also successful and went smoothly," Honkonen says.
+The training included in the implementation was also successful and went smoothly," Honkonen says.

 The project will be implemented with a diverse group, including the following stakeholders in various roles: Laurea University of Applied Sciences, Metropolia University of Applied Sciences, Vantaa Vocational College Varia, Employment services and business services of the City of Vantaa, the Helsinki Region Chamber of Commerce, the Labour Institute for Economic Research (PT), ETLA Economic Research, Vantti, Finnair Cargo, Solteq, InfoCare and ISS Services.